sensu/sensu-docs/content/sensu-go/5.4/reference/checks.md

 ## Check scheduling

-Checks are scheduled by the Sensu backend, which schedules and publishes check execution requests to entities via a [publish-subscribe model][2].
+Checks are scheduled by the Sensu backend, which publishes check execution requests to entities via a [publish-subscribe model][2].